Front view of the JBL Xtreme 3 speaker, showing the red light ON in the battery meter.

 The cable can reduce the charging current, even if your power supply is working well.
 This might occur with extra long, thin, or defective cables.

 To solve this issue, use as short a cord as is practical.
 Or, switch to a thicker, higher current cable.
-We suggest keeping cord lengths to six feet or less, and to choose a lead that is certified to carry at least 1.0 amps.
-When in doubt, use a new cord.
+We suggest keeping cord lengths to six feet or less.
+Also choose a lead certified to carry at least 1.0 amps.
+Finally when in doubt, use a new cord.

 For USB-C cables, make sure you have a cable with the power distribution version that your speaker supports.
 Most JBL speakers will charge well using 60-watt cords.